 3. Report Parameters 3.1 Reporting period (e.g., fiscal/calendar year) for information provided.
-Sustainability Report front cover, inside back cover & page 32: Assurance Report 3.2 Date of most recent report if any.
+Sustainability Report page 36 and Assurance Report page 35 3.2 Date of most recent report if any.
 Sustainability Report inside back cover 3.3 Reporting cycle (annual, biennial, etc.) Sustainability Report inside back cover 3.4 Contact point for questions regarding the report and its context.
 Sustainability Report inside back cover 3.5 Process for defining report content, including determining materiality, prioritising topics within the report and identifying the stakeholders that the organisation expects to use the report.
 Include an explanation of how the organisation has applied the Guidance on Defining Report Content and the associated principles.
-Sustainability Report page 6 and inside back cover 3.6 Boundary of the report (e.g. countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers).
-Sustainability Report inside back cover 3.7 State any specific limitations on the scope or boundary of the report.
+Sustainability Report page 1 and page 36: About this Report 3.6 Boundary of the report (e.g. countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers).
+Sustainability Report page 36: About this Report 3.7 State any specific limitations on the scope or boundary of the report.
 If boundary and scope do not address the full range of material economic, environmental, and social impacts of the organisation, state the strategy and the projected timeline for providing complete coverage.
 Not applicable 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organisations.
 Sustainability Report inside back cover 3.9 Data measurement techniques and the bases of calculations, including assumptions and techniques underlying estimations applied to the compilation of the indicators and other information in the report.
 Explain any decisions not to apply, or to substantially diverge from, the GRI Indicator Protocols.
-Sustainability Report pages 19-21: Sustainable Operations; page 30: Key Facts 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such restatement (e.g. mergers/acquisitions, change of base year/periods, nature of business, measurement methods).
-Sustainability Report page 30-31: Key Facts 3.11 Significant changes from previous reporting periods in the scope, boundary or measurement methods applied in the report.
-Not applicable 3.12 GRI Context Index Table identifying the location of the Standard Disclosures in the report.
-Identify the page number or web links where the following can be found: Strategy and analysis 1.1-1.2; Organisational profile 2.1-2.10; Report parameters 3.1-3.13; Governance, commitments and engagement 4.1-4.17; Disclosure of management approach per category, Core performance indicators, Any additional GRI indicators that were included, any GRI sector supplement indicators included in the report.
-Please see the GRI Context Index Table (current document) at www.hsbc.com/sustainabilityreport.
-3.13 Policy and current practice with regard to seeking independent assurance for the report.
+Sustainability Report page 19 Equator Principles and pages 32 - 34: Key facts 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such restatement (e.g. mergers/acquisitions, change of base year/periods, nature of business, measurement methods).
+Sustainability Report page 32 - 34: Key Facts 3.11 Significant changes from previous reporting periods in the scope, boundary or measurement methods applied in the report.
+Sustainability Report page 34, Environment Facts, footnote number 6 3.12 GRI Context Index Table identifying the location of the Standard Disclosures in the report.
+Identify the page number or web links where the following can be found: Strategy and analysis 1.1 - 1.2; Organisational profile 2.1 - 2.10; Report parameters 3.1 - 3.13; Governance, commitments and engagement 4.1 - 4.17; Disclosure of management approach per category, Core performance indicators, Any additional GRI indicators that were included, any GRI sector supplement indicators included in the report.
+Please see the GRI Context Index Table (current document) at www.hsbc.com/sustainabilityreport 3.13 Policy and current practice with regard to seeking independent assurance for the report.
 If not included in the assurance report accompanying the sustainability report, explain the scope and basis of any external assurance provided.
 Also explain the relationship between the reporting organisation and the assurance provider(s).
-Sustainability Report page 32: Assurance Report
+Sustainability Report page 35: Assurance Report

-4. Governance, Commitments , and Engagement ---------------- ------------- ------------------
+4. Governance, Commitments and Engagement ---------------- ------------- ----------------